pon-pbs/pon-relay/Readme.md

 ### Getting Your Relay Whitelisted

 Make a PR that adds your details to whitelisted relay table and we will approve your relay and add to the payout pool.

+#### Credits-
+PoN Relay is built on top of the existing MEV Supply infrastructure and utilizes the [Flashbots MEV Boost](https://github.com/flashbots/mev-boost-relay) Relay as an initial base to ensure MEV Boost compatibility.
+PoN relay is targeted towards hiding transaction contents from the relayer using Restrictive Partially Blind Signature (RPBS) and hence continues to use utilities like -
+* Beacon Client Interface
+* Housekeeper Service
+* API Interface

+PoN relayer has pre-existing common files that interact with MEV-boost for compatibility reasons (This is to ensure that the PoN Relay is accessible for all proposers on Ethereum).
+PoN Relay implements an encrypted mempool transaction model between Builder-Relayer and Proposers, maintaining the Proof of Neutrality flow while ensuring that the Builders have a fair marketplace with auction mechanism and proposers receive the maximum MEV payouts automatically.
+To be sure neither PoN Relay or proposer will have visibility to transaction contents, only builder has visibility to those until it is published on Ethereum.